 The first major program that you should know about is the solar investment tax credit (ITC).
 The ITC is a federal program available to everyone in the U.S. and allows you to take a 26 percent tax credit on the cost of your solar system.
 A tax credit is a dollar-for-dollar reduction in your total income tax liability.
 The ITC functions as a 26 percent discount on your solar system.
 If your system costs $20,000, for instance, you could take advantage of the ITC to claim a $6,000 credit on your taxes.

-If you want to avail yourself of the ITC (and you should!), 2020 is the year to do it.
-The tax credit will decline to 22 percent in 2021.
-After 2021, the ITC will remain available only for commercial and utility projects, which can receive a tax credit of just 10 percent.
+If you want to avail yourself of the ITC (and you should!), 2021 is the year to do it.
+The tax credit will decline to 22 percent after 2022 and phase out completely after 2023.

 Solar Rebates in Pennsylvania

 At the state level, Pennsylvania has several financial incentives available in 2021.
 Like most states, Pennsylvania has a net metering program.
 Net metering is an arrangement in which your local electric utility purchases excess energy produced by your solar system.
 The energy you don’t need to power your home is shunted back into the grid and distributed to other homes and businesses, essentially turning your home into a miniature electricity generation station.
 For instance, if you consume $50 worth of energy but produce $40 worth of energy in a given month, you’ll only owe the utility $10.
 If the amount of energy you produce exceeds the amount of energy you consume, you’ll receive a credit on your bill that will roll over to the next month.

 Your installer should be able to help you set up a net metering arrangement as you move forward with your installation process.
 Net metering will require your utility to install a bi-directional meter, allowing you to monitor both the amount of energy you consume from the grid and the amount of energy you contribute.

 Solar Renewable Energy Credit (SREC)